shaimaa-hshalaby/Angular_Guide/09-Angular Forms/README.md

     > - Learn more about NgForm [here](#ngform-class-structure)

-3. In Angular, to connect the form controls to the ngForm object, you must use the ngModel directive in conjunction with the name attribute.
+3. In Angular, to connect the form controls to the ngForm object, you must use the ngModel directive and must add the name attribute to the HTML element.
 This enables you to access the form controls and their properties through the ngForm object.
 Angular does not scan the forms and add form controls automatically, so you must add form control manually.

    ```
      <input name="name" type="text" ngModel/><br>